-- The Housing Solutions Center, under Core System Programs, has seen a dramatic increase of requests for assistance due to the pandemic. - Permanent Supportive Housing programs report most of the households served in the first quarter with little turnover throughout the rest of the fiscal year. - The Housing & Essential Needs rapid re-housing program anticipates most households to remain in the program for the year due to income and disability status upon entry.
+- The Housing Solutions Center, under Core System Programs, has seen a dramatic increase of requests for assistance due to the pandemic. - Outreach services have been added to the report.
+They have engaged significantly higher numbers than anticipated. - Permanent Supportive Housing programs report most of the households served in the first quarter with little turnover throughout the rest of the fiscal year. - The Housing & Essential Needs rapid re-housing program anticipates most households to remain in the program for the year due to income and disability status upon entry.